Calum Clark

-Calum Clark (born 10 June 1989 in Stockton-on-Tees, County Durham) is a former professional rugby union player who played for Saracens.
-His primary position was Openside Flanker.
+Calum Clark (born 10 June 1989 in Stockton-on-Tees, County Durham) is a former professional rugby union player who played for Yorkshire Carnegie, Northampton Saints and Saracens.
+His primary position was openside flanker.

 Early life and education

-Clark is the only son of Jane Clark and David Stevenson Clark, former Deputy Headteacher of Richmond School and Sixth Form College in Richmond, North Yorkshire.
+Calum Clark is the only son of Jane Clark and David Stevenson Clark, former Deputy Headteacher of Richmond School and Sixth Form College in Richmond, North Yorkshire.
 David was tragically killed on 21 September 2020 by cows whilst walking his dogs.
 Calum has two siblings, Hannah and Helen.

 He was educated at Barnard Castle school.

 Rugby playing career

 Club level

 Clark came through the Leeds Carnegie youth academy, making his debut for the Yorkshire side in 2007.

 The flanker made 23 appearances in his debut season at Leeds and was called up to the England U20s in 2008.
 Clark helped the national side to the 2008 IRB Junior World Championship (JWC) final and was back in the side the following season, this time as captain for both the Six Nations tournament and the JWC campaign where he led England to the final again.

-Clark played for the Saints senior side on 30 September 2016 as the Midlands side beat Exeter Chiefs 20-19 and then went on to score his first try of the 2016/17 season against Montpellier Herault Rugby on 15 October.
+Clark played for the Saints senior side on 30 September 2016 as the Midlands side beat Exeter Chiefs 20-19 and then went on to score his first try of the 2016/17 season against Montpellier Herault Rugby on 16 October.

 In 2014 Clark started as Northampton beat Saracens to win the Premiership final.

 On 17 January 2017, it was announced that Clark would make the move to Premiership rivals Saracens on a three-year contract from the 2017-18 season.
 He subsequently signed a further one-year contract.